jhnlynn/wasshub/README.md

 1. auth:
 everything relates to user account ops

-2. tickets:
+2. stuff:
-tickets creation / editing.
-Aware of whether a ticket can be updated
+stuff creation / editing.
+Aware of whether a stuff can be updated

 3. orders:
 order creation / edting